httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Multiple applications and protocols could apply HTTP signatures on the same message simultaneously.
 A naive verifier could become confused in processing multiple signatures, either accepting or rejecting a message based on an unrelated or irrelevant signature.
 In order to help an application select which signatures apply to its own processing, the application can declare a specific value for the `context` signature parameter.
 For example, a signature targeting an application gateway could require `context="app-gateway"` as part of the signature parameters for that application.

+## Message Component Context {#security-message-component-context}

+The context for deriving message component values includes the HTTP Message itself, any associated messages (such as the request that triggered a response), and additional information that the signer or verifier has access to.
+For example, in most cases, the target URI of the message is defined in {{HTTP, Section 7.1}}, but an application configured behind a reverse proxy could be configured to know the external target URI as seen by the client.
+Such an application would use this configured value as its target URI for the purposes of deriving message components itself.

+However, note that an intermediary could instead add its own signature to be verified by the application directly, as demonstrated in {{signature-multiple}}.
+This mitigation requires a more active intermediary but relies less on the application knowing external configuration values.

 # Privacy Considerations {#privacy}

 ## Identification through Keys {#privacy-identify-keys}